datocms/plugins/disabled-field/README.md

-# Hidden Field DatoCMS plugin

-This is the simplest field editor ever, it just hides the input from the DatoCMS UI!

-Suppose you are storing some data in DatoCMS through the API, it makes no sense to make this data editable by editors, right?
-So, just hide it!
+# Disabled field

+A simple, no-configuration plugin that allows you to disable a field that you don't want anyone to edit.

+You can apply this plugin to every type of field.

 ## Configuration

-No need for configuration, just add this plugin to any field type and no-one will be able to see it.
+No need configurations needed, just add this plugin to any field and it will become disabled for editors.